cashapp/transflect/README.md

 have an effect.
 See [deployment/transflect.yaml](deployment/transflect.yaml) for a sample transflect Deployment used in integration tests.

+You can pull the pre-built [transflect docker image](https://hub.docker.com/r/cashapp/transflect) from Dockerhub with `docker pull cashapp/transflect`.

 ## Local development

 _Pre-requisites:_ git, curl, docker (tested with version 20.10).
 Other